 Many people are fearful of making their own dough for pies and tarts, don’t be.
 This pate brisee (pie dough) recipe can all be done in a kitchen mixer, making it fast and easy for all.

 The classical French method of making a well in the flour and using a pasty scraper to incorporate the butter in, is not required and the end result is just as good.
-The key is to use good quality ingredients and don’t over mix it.
-During holiday season, this dough holds up well in the refrigerator and can be frozen if needed.
+The key is to use good quality ingredients, the right amount of water and being careful not to over mix it.
+During holiday season, this pate brisee (pie dough) holds up well in the refrigerator and can be frozen if needed.
 There truly is no substitute for homemade dough and it will make any pie or tart remarkably better.

 Pate Brisee (Pie Dough)

 - 2 1/4 cup all-purpose flour

 - 2 sticks cold unsalted butter, cut into cubes

 - 1/4-1/3 cup cold water